pchemguy/SQLiteC-for-VBA/SQLiteC-Overview.md

 ### The Core

-The majority of the SQLite library functionality provided by the SQLiteC subpackage is due to the core.
-The  library operates several different [objects][SQLite Objects].
+The  SQLite library operates several different [objects][SQLite Objects].
 The two most important objects are the [Connection/sqlite3][dbc] and [Statement/sqlite3_stmt][dbs].
-The SQLiteCConnection class wraps the Connection object and provides related functionality, as discussed later.
-The SQLiteCStatement class wraps the Statement object together with its constructors, destructors, and meta interfaces.
-Two other classes, SQLIteCParameters and SQLIteCExecSQL, use the Statement object and wrap APIs for handling parameterized queries, executing statements, and retrieving the data.
+The SQLiteCConnection class wraps the Connection object and provides related functionality.
+The SQLiteCStatement class wraps the Statement object together with its constructors and destructor.
+Three other core classes - SQLiteCParameters, SQLiteCExecSQL, and SQLiteCMeta - use the Statement object and wrap APIs for handling parameterized queries, executing statements, and retrieving the data.

 ### Database Manager